-AS SIGNER OF THIS ACCOUNTABILITY REPORT, I HEREBY CERT FY THAT: I have read the note below, the cover index and all the instructions applicable to the accountability report.
-I have read the Cost Destimination Process Rules (sociating 24-ROC), program rules, and isomorphismment methodology applicable to this accountability report.
-What define allowable and instrumable costs and provide guidance in proper accountability reporting.
-I have reviewed this accountability report after its preparation.
-To the best of my knowledge and best limit accountability report is true, correct and consister, any was prepared in accordance with the Cost Determination Process Rules (excluding 24 ROC), program rules, reindursement methodology and all the instructions applicable to this accountability report.
-This accountability report was prepared from the books and records of the contracted provider and/or its controlling entity. as the Sole Proprietor, a Partner, a Corporate Officer, an Association Of tivitual legally responsible for the conduct of the contracted provider, such finer, or a Governmental Official.
-The automotototoxionestor is authorized to editication of any information contained in this accountability report may be In accordance with Texas Administrative Code (TAC) Rule §355.125(d) provider may initiate an amendment no later than 60 days after the ong cooled-marker@fries_upsto_fo.us .
-Request received that is not aigned to provider, or received after the 60th day, will not be accepted.
-Faiture to considered a feiture to complete a cost region as specified in the above ly an individual legally responsible for the conduct of the contracted submit the requested amandment to the cost report by the due date is The Accountability Report Certification must be uploaded by the respon sitile sarty, using traffer own login information.
-SIGNER INDENTIFICATION Name of Contracted Provider: Printeg/Typed Name of Signer Title of Signer Name of Business Entity: Andress of Signer (street or P.O.
-Sox, city, state, 9-digit z-p) Phone Number (including area code): FAX Number (rickuling area code): Enal BIGNATURE OF SIGNER DATE Subscribed and sworn before me, a Notary public on the Day Month Year Notary Signature Notary Public, State of Commission Express
+AS SIGNER OF THIS ACCOUNTABILITY REPORT, I HEREBY CERTIFY THAT:

+- .
+I have read the note below, the cover letter and all the instructions applicable to this accountability report. - I have read the Cost Determination Process Rules (excluding 24-RCC), program rules, and reimbursement methodology applicable to this accountability report, which define allowable and unallowable costs and provide guidance in proper accountability reporting. - .
+I have reviewed this accountability report after its preparation. - To the best of my knowledge and belief, this accountability report is true, correct and complete, and was prepared in accordance with the Cost Determination Process Rules (excluding 24 RCC), program rules, reimbursement methodology and all the instructions applicable to this accountability report. - .
+This accountability report was prepared from the books and records of the contracted provider and/or its controlling entity.
-(D) Keturn

-Digital Signatures

-Per Texas Administrative Code (TAC) rule §355.105(b)(4), General Reporting and Documentation Requirements, Methods, and Procedures, cost report preparers must certify the accuracy of cost reports submitted to the Health and Human Services Commission (HHSC).
-Per the rule, this certification must: "contain a signed, notarized, original certification page or an electronic equivalent where such equivalents are specifically allowed under HHSC policies and procedures;"

-HHSC will accept a digital signature if the signature is derived using software that creates a digital signature logo with a system-generated date and time stamp or includes the logo of the digital software used.

-HHCS will not accept a digital signature if any of the following conditions apply, including, but not limited to:

-- A photocopy of a handwritten signature

-- An ink stamp of a handwritten signature

-- A typed signature without a digital stamp

-You may follow this link for more information. https://pfd.hhs.texas.gov/rate-analysis-digital-signature-policy
+Note: This COST REPORT CERTIFICATION must be signed by the individual legally responsible for the conduct of the contracted provider, such as the Sole Proprietor, a Partner, a Corporate Officer, an Association Officer, or a Governmental Official.
+The administrator/director is authorized to sign only if he/she holds one of these positions.
+Misrepresentation or falsification of any information contained in this accountability report may be punishable by fine and/or imprisonment.

+In accordance with Texas Administrative Code (TAC) Rule §355.105(d)(1)(A), an interested party legally responsible for conduct of the contracted provider may initiate an amendment no later than 60 days after the original due date.
+Provider-initiated amendment requests can be sent to: costinformation@hhsc.state.tx.us.
+Request received that is not signed by an individual legally responsible for the conduct of the contracted provider, or received after the 60th day, will not be accepted.
+Failure to submit the requested amendment to the cost report by the due date is considered a failure to complete a cost report as specified in the above referenced rule.

+The Accountability Report Certification must be uploaded by the responsible party, using his/her own login information.

+SIGNER INDENTIFICATION

+Name of Contracted Provider:

+Printed/Typed Name of Signer: Title of Signer:

+Name of Business Entity: ·

+Address of Signer (street or P.O.
+Box, city, state, 9-digit zip):

+Phone Number (including area code): FAX Number (including area code):

+Email:

+SIGNATURE OF SIGNER Subscribed and sworn before me, a Notary public on the of

+Day Month Year

+Notary Signature Notary Public, State of

+Commission Expires